HyPhuPham/CS-2043_Uni_Schedule_Manage_Sys/README.md

 - MVC Pattern

 ### Features:
-- Displauy list of available courses
+- Display list of available courses and students (for admin user)
-- Search bar for searching courses
+- Search bar for searching courses and students (for admin user)
 - Adding courses to schedule
+- Viewing student information (for admin user)
 - Admin and Student seperate interface
 - Navigation buttons
+- Completed courses vs complete curriculum page for students

 ### Team Members: